petermsiegel/F-string-APL/README.md

   simple, unescaped curly braces `{}`, *i.e.* those not preceded by a back-tick (see the previous paragraph). **Code** fields are, under the covers, Dyalog *dfns* with some extras.
 For escape sequences, see **Escape Sequences** below.
 - **Space** fields appear to be a special, _degenerate_, form of **Code** fields, consisting of a single pair of simple (unescaped) curly braces `{}` with zero or more spaces in between.
   - A **Space** field with zero spaces is a ***null*** **Space** field; while it may separate any other fields, its typical use is to separate two adjacent **Text** fields.

-The building blocks of an *f-string* are these defined "fields," catenated left to right, each of which will display as a logically separate 2-D (matrix) output space.
-While **Code** fields can return arrays of any number of dimensions mapped onto 2-D by APL `⎕FMT` rules, **Text** fields and **Space** fields are always simple rectangles (minimally 1 row and zero columns).
-Between fields, **∆F** adds no automatic spaces; that spacing is under user control.
+  - Between fields, **∆F** adds no automatic spaces; that spacing is under user control.

 ### Code Field Shortcuts